 The monsoon (June to early September) is just not fun.
 The trail can turn into a slippery, muddy mess.
 It rains.
 A lot.
 You could walk for days and see nothing but the inside of a cloud.
 And the leeches-the leeches are a real thing in the lower forests.
 It’s a tough, wet slog, and I wouldn’t recommend it unless you have a very high tolerance for being damp.

 Winter (December to February) is a whole different beast.
 It’s for the hardcore.
 The big problem is snow.
 The trail, especially from Deurali up to Base Camp, can get completely buried and become impassable or dangerous.
 It is incredibly cold.
-But if you get a clear window and are prepared for the temperatures, the views are razor-sharp and you’ll have the whole place almost to yourself.
+But if you get a clear window and are prepared for the temperatures, the views are razor-sharp, and you’ll have the whole place almost to yourself.
 It's a huge gamble, though.
 You could get all the way there and have to turn back.

 What to expect on the ABC Trek?